miguelgfierro/publications/README.md

 Here there is the list of posts published on my blog and on other blogs:

-\[1\] F. Wu, J. Yi, Y. Lei, Y. Qiao, L. Zhang, and M. González-Fierro, "A Step-by-Step Guide to the Microsoft News Recommendation Competition".
+\[1\] M. González-Fierro, "10 Reasons Why AI Has Developed Faster Than Robotics".
 2020.
-Available online: <a href="https://towardsdatascience.com/a-step-by-step-guide-to-the-microsoft-news-recommendation-competition-700ab00831a" class="uri" class="uri">https://towardsdatascience.com/a-step-by-step-guide-to-the-microsoft-news-recommendation-competition-700ab00831a</a>
+Available online: <a href="https://miguelgfierro.com/blog/2020/10-reasons-why-ai-has-developed-faster-than-robotics/" class="uri" class="uri">https://miguelgfierro.com/blog/2020/10-reasons-why-ai-has-developed-faster-than-robotics/</a>

 \[2\] M. Cozowicz and M. González-Fierro, "A Gentle Introduction to Contextual Bandits".
 2020.
 Available online: <a href="https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits" class="uri" class="uri">https://miguelgfierro.com/blog/2020/a-gentle-introduction-to-contextual-bandits</a>